-To provide rescue, rehabilitation and lifetime sanctuary to abused, abandoned, neglected and unwanted horses.
+To rescue and rehabilitate abused, abandoned, neglected, and unwanted horses

 About Sixteen Hands Horse Sanctuary